SamCH93/bfpwr/README.md

-# bfpwr
-Closed-Form Power and Sample Size Calculations for Bayes Factors
+# Closed-Form Power and Sample Size Calculations for Bayes Factors